 Planning a new weather app?
 Looking for free or premium weather API that can power your apps?
-Here is a list of 7 different Weather Forecast API that you can use in your apps.
-You can use these weather API in your android or iOS apps for displaying current weather and forecast information.
+Here is a list of 7 different Weather Forecast API that you can use in your apps and weather based services.
+You can use these weather APIs in your Android or iOS apps or in your web-services or SAAS apps for displaying current weather and forecast information.

 Most of the APIs listed below provide a free plan for their usage.
 However, you may find certain limitation on number of API calls your app can make to them.
 The limits are generally extendable by paying for a premium plan.
 Please note that we are not affiliated with any of the services listed below.

-If you are developing a weather app then you may also want to grab these Free Weather icon sets.
-Let us look at the weather APIs now:
+If you are developing a weather app then you may also want to grab these free Weather icon sets too that may help you design your apps and services.
+Let us take look at the weather APIs now:

 The OpenWeatherMap service provides free weather data and forecast API suitable for any cartographic services like web and smartphones applications.